Communism in Brazil: First communist parties

 On 2 March 1919, the Communist International was founded, and 21 conditions were given for admission to it.
 Among them, that "any party seeking affiliation must call itself the Communist Party of the country in question".

 A few days later, news broke of the foundation of Brazil's first self-declared Communist Party (Partido Comunista do Brasil, PCdoB) on 9 March 1919, open to "anarchists, socialists and all of those who accepted social communism".
-Founded by anarchist José Oiticica and delegates from Rio de Janeiro, Rio Grande do Sul, São Paulo and Alagoas, the party had major libertarian influences; anarchists at the time may not have fully realized their ideological differences to the Bolsheviks, and the Russian Revolution itself may have been seen as an anarchist movement.
+Founded by anarchist José Oiticica and delegates from Rio de Janeiro, Rio Grande do Sul, São Paulo and Alagoas, the party had major libertarian influences; anarchists at the time may not have fully realized their ideological differences from the Bolsheviks, and the Russian Revolution itself may have been seen as an anarchist movement.
 This first party was short-lived, marking the start of the split between communists and anarchists.

 Many strikes had continued to be planned, executed, and severely repressed since 1917, led by anarchists and anarcho-syndicalists.
-By 1921, workers were wholly defeated, and anarchism, which had been against political parties and was seen to lack discipline, received the blame.
+By 1921 workers were wholly defeated and anarchism, which had been against political parties and was seen to lack discipline, received the blame.
 Additionally, due to WWI, the recent push for industrialization had made Brazil a worker-dense country, so conditions were fertile for the growth of communism in Brazil.

 In 1918, Abílio de Nequete, Francisco Merino and Otávio Hengist had founded the União Maximalista de Porto Alegre (Maximalist Union of Porto Alegre), renamed Grupo Comunista de Porto Alegre (Communist Group of Porto Alegre) in 1921.
 In the aftermath of the general strikes, the country saw the formation of multiple self-proclaimed communist groups; in 1919, the Grupo Comunista Brasileiro Zumbi, and Núcleo Comunista de Pelotas; in 1921, the Grupo Clarté, inspired by the French group of the same name organized by Henri Barbusse, Raymond Lefebvre, Paul Vaillant-Couturier and others; and in the same year, the Grupo Comunista do Rio de Janeiro.

 Grupo Clarté was founded by Everardo Dias, Afonso Schmidt, Lima Barreto, Pontes de Miranda, Cristiano Cordeiro, Joaquim Pimenta, Evaristo de Morais, Agripino Nazareth, Antônio Figueiredo, Leônidas Resende, Maurício Paiva de Lacerda and his brother, Paulo de Lacerda.
 Though some called themselves socialists, the group tended towards moderate reformism, in the context of a weakened, post-repression Left.
 Pimenta described his own politics as the "pragmatic method – to wrest from situation and events whatever they can provide on behalf of the working class".
 The group was largely sympathetic to the Russian Revolution, frequently reprinting documents on events in the Soviet Union, though not organizing any meaningful action towards any revolutionary goal in Brazil.

 The 9 delegates present at the foundation of the PCB, in March 1922.
 Standing, from left to right: Manoel Cendón, Joaquim Barbosa, Astrojildo Pereira, João da Costa Pimenta, Luís Perez and José Elias da Silva; sitting, from left to right: Hermogênio da Silva Fernandes, Abílio de Nequete and Cristiano Cordeiro.